richardhenyash/perkulater/README.md

 * Add, edit and delete products.
 * Edit product prices.
 * Delete user reviews, in case malicious reviews are added.
-* Add, edit and delete product categories (this feature will be added in a future development phase).
-* Track sales data, to inform future purchasing decisions (this feature will be added in a future development phase).

 #### Constraints #####
 * Developer skill set - the Developer is currently learning **Python** and **Django**.